CCLVerse/tri-lari-scoring/README.md

 This repository contains a set of R functions designed for data processing and Bi-Factor Leadership Arena, Reputation, and Identity analyses using the `lavaan` package.
 These functions aim to streamline the process of preparing the data and running LARI model for benchmark studies.

-The code is supplemental to the paper titled: [EJP Paper Title]
+The code is supplemental to the paper titled: TBD

 ## Table of Contents
 - [Prerequisites](#prerequisites)